pratik-choudhari/docker-guide/markdown_files/docker_file.md

 Dockerfile is a human-readable text file which tells docker how to build a docker image.
 Dockerfile most of the time is named as `Dockerfile` whereas a user can name it anything.

-Following is the list of commands used in a dockerfile:
+Following is the list of most used commands in a dockerfile:

 <ol>
 <li>